6ert/Sudocube/README.md

 The add-on is then in the list under 'Object: Sudocube Addon'.
 You have to activate it by marking it.
-Because Blender stores the installed add-ons in a special path in the file system, the folder 'images' with the textures must be made known.
+Because Blender stores the installed add-ons in a special path in the file system, the folder 'images' with the textures must be propagated.
 Enter the path under 'Object: Sudocube Addon' - Preferences (expand add-on left over the arrow) e.g.: C:\Users\root\Documents\images\
 if there are the files '0.png' - '9.png'.